Caroline Taylor

 Download PDF

 British soprano Caroline Taylor graduated from the Royal Northern College of Music with Distinction, where she won the Joyce and Michael Kennedy Award for Singing of Strauss.
-A keen performer of Czech repertoire, she won the 2021 Emmy Destinn Award for Czech Opera and Song and the 2023 Off West End Opera Performance Award with Hampstead Garden Opera for Janáček’s The Cunning Little Vixen, in which she played the title role.
-She is a City Music Foundation Artist, a 2025 Song Easel Young Artist and a Making Music UK Recommended Artist for 2024-2026.
-She was a finalist and special prize winner in the 2025 International Haydn Competition for Classical Lied and Aria and winner of the Armitage Audience Prize at the Northern Aldborough Festival’s New Voices Competition (June 2025).
+Caroline was a finalist and Special Prize Winner in the 2025 International Haydn Competition, also winning the Armitage Audience Prize with duo partner Sebastian Issler at the 2025 Northern Aldborough Festival’s New Voices Competition.
+A keen performer of Czech repertoire, she won the Emmy Destinn Award for Czech Opera and Song and the Off West End Opera Performance Award with Hampstead Garden Opera for Janáček’s The Cunning Little Vixen (in Czech), conducted by Lada Valešová.

-Further opera credits include La Musica L’Orfeo (Longborough Festival Opera), Lauretta Gianni Schicchi (RNCM Opera), Helena The Enchanted Island (British Youth Opera), She Cupboard Love, Governess The Turn of the Screw and Miss Wordsworth Albert Herring (Byre Opera), Kate The Yeomen of the Guard (Grange Festival), Sara in the World Premiere of Ben Kaye and Adam Gorb’s The Path to Heaven (RNCM, Psappha) and a number of leading Gilbert & Sullivan roles.
-Caroline has enjoyed particular success in the roles of Vixen Sharp-Ears (HGOpera, Longborough - cover, Barnes Music Festival), Asteria Tamerlano (Cambridge Handel Opera; Grange Festival) and Adina The Elixir of Love (Duchy Opera; King’s Head Theatre), with Opera Magazine hailing her “astonishing veracity and persuasiveness”.
+Further opera credits include La Musica L’Orfeo (Longborough Festival Opera), Lauretta Gianni Schicchi (RNCM Opera), Helena The Enchanted Island (British Youth Opera), Sara in the World Premiere of Ben Kaye and Adam Gorb’s The Path to Heaven (RNCM, Psappha) and a number of leading Gilbert and Sullivan roles.
+Alongside Countess, Caroline has enjoyed particular success in the roles of Vixen Sharp-Ears (HGOpera, Longborough - cover, Barnes Music Festival), Asteria Tamerlano (Cambridge Handel Opera, Grange Festival) and Adina (Brunswick Vocal Arts, Duchy Opera, King’s Head Theatre), with Opera Magazine hailing her “astonishing veracity and persuasiveness”.

-Concert highlights include Pergolesi’s Stabat Mater with the Northern Chamber Orchestra, Britten’s Les Illuminations with the Northern Ballet Sinfonia, Mahler’s Symphony No. 8 at the Bridgewater Hall, broadcast on BBC Radio 3; and solo performances at Wigmore Hall, St James’s Piccadilly, St Martin in the Fields, Sinfonia Smith Square and the Holywell Music Room.
-Caroline is a former Concordia Foundation Artist, member of the Wigmore Hall French Song Exchange and Oxford International Song Festival Young Artist with duo partner George Ireland.
+Concert highlights include Britten Les Illuminations (Northern Ballet Sinfonia), Pergolesi Stabat Mater (Northern Chamber Orchestra), Händel Messiah (Chesterfield Philharmonic Choir) and Mahler Symphony No. 8 at the Bridgewater Hall, broadcast on BBC Radio 3; and recitals at Oxford International Song Festival, Wigmore Hall, St James’s Piccadilly and St Martin in the Fields.
+Caroline is a former Concordia Foundation Artist, member of the Wigmore Hall French Song Exchange and Oxford International Song Festival Young Artist with duo partner pianist George Ireland, with whom she releases her debut song album next year.
+She is a City Music Foundation Artist and a Making Music UK Recommended Artist for 2025-2027.

 Prior to her musical studies, Caroline completed an MA (Hons) in French, Italian and Spanish at the University of St Andrews, comprising an Erasmus year abroad at Université Paris-IV Sorbonne.
 She graduated as the recipient of the Cedric Thorpe Davie Memorial Prize for outstanding contribution to music and theatre.